-DCU (Data Cache Unit) Streamer Prefetcher (Available when supported by the CPU)
+DCU Streamer Prefetcher (Available when supported by the CPU)

-If set to Enable, the DCU Streamer Prefetcher will prefetch data streams from the cache memory to the DCU (Data Cache Unit) to speed up data accessing and processing to enhance CPU performance.
+Select Enable to enable the DCU (Data Cache Unit) Streamer Prefetcher, which will stream and prefetch data and send it to the Level 1 data cache to improve data processing and system performance.
 The options are Disable and Enable.